-Figure 2: Research portfolio of UFZ and CAWR for cooperation in environmental science, technology and education cycle economy.
-The use of natural resources (e.g. water, land use, mineral and energy resources) is also related to waste production (e.g. waste water, municipal solid waste, emissions to the atmosphere), which needs to be minimized and treated.
+Chapter 2 and 3 address challenges and demands for cooperation in environmental science, technology and education.
+Best practice examples are briefly presented to highlight successful cooperation projects in the past.
+The current structure of the research portfolio is depicted in Figure 2.
+Main areas concern environmental resources and waste management - linked by the concept of cycle economy.
+The use of natural resources (e.g. water, land use, mineral and forschung-2015-2020-1882.html energy resources) is also related to waste production (e.g. waste water, municipal solid waste, emissions to the atmosphere), which needs to be minimized and treated.
 At the same time "anthropogenic" waste becomes an important resource again - which is the fundamental idea of cycle economy.
 Due to its complexity, appropriate management and governance concepts tailored to the specific national demands are of essential importance.
 This includes the availability of mature IT-based planning and monitoring instruments.
-This document also contains a description of particular expertise and a compilation of ongoing cooperation activities between German and Chinese partners (with statistical material in the Appendices).
+Chapter 2 also contains a description of particular expertise and a compilation of ongoing cooperation activities between German and Chinese partners (with statistical material in the Appendices).